Drugs

 • Muscle relaxants including cyclobenzaprine have significant adverse effects on the central nervous system (sedation, drowsiness, dizziness), therefore, they should be prescribed with caution and their benefits need to be balanced with their risks; experts differ on whether they should be used or not.

-• It has a similar structure to tricyclic antidepressants such as amitriptyline, thus it can cause serious anticholinergic effects, but no direct cardiotoxicity has been reported in cases of overdose (eg. sodium channel blockade and QRS complex widening).
+• It has a similar structure to tricyclic antidepressants such as amitriptyline, thus it can cause serious anticholinergic effects.
+In an analysis of a large number of cyclobenzaprine overdoses, there were no reports of widened QRS, ventricular arrhythmias, or seizures.

 Adult dose for acute painful musculoskeletal spasms